torappinfo/ebrowser/README.md

 Later on, you can run "npm install electron" to update electron/chromium or "npm install ebrowser" to update ebrowser independently.

+##### Update the app quickly
+Type ":update" in the address bar and press "enter" key to finish updating.
+Mirror urls could be used like ":update https://uwebzh.netlify.app/misc/ebrowser".
+All the mirrors listed in [uweb browser](https://uwebzh.netlify.app/en/readme/index.html) could be used.

 #### Key shortcuts
 - F1: Help
 - CTRL+C: stop loading